-In operating the Site, Netrush processes data as a controller (as such term is defined in the General Data Protection Regulation or “GDPR”).
-As a controller, Netrush is committed to fulfill data subjects’ GDPR rights.
+In operating our Website, we process data as a controller (as such term is defined in the General Data Protection Regulation or “GDPR”).
+As a controller, we are committed to fulfilling data subjects’ GDPR rights.

-- Access the data that we keep about you.
-We may need to ask you to provide us certain credentials to make sure that you are who you claim you are.
-If you find that the data is not accurate, complete, or up-to-date, then you may provide us with the necessary information to rectify it.
+- May access the information that we keep about you.
+We may need to ask you to provide us with certain credentials to make sure that you are who you claim you are.
+If you find that the information is not accurate, complete, or up-to-date, then you may provide us with the necessary information to rectify it.

-- Contact us if you want to withdraw your consent to the processing of your personal information.
+- May contact us if you want to withdraw your consent to the processing of your personal information.
 Exercising this right will not affect the lawfulness of processing based on consent before its withdrawal.

-- Request to delete or restrict access to your personal information.
-We may postpone or deny your request if your personal information is in current use for providing our Services or to other legitimate purposes such as compliance with regulatory requirements associated with Netrush.
+- May request to delete or restrict access to your personal information.
+We may postpone or deny your request if your personal information is in current use for providing our Services or for other legitimate purposes such as compliance with legal requirements.

-- You may object to the processing of your personal information for direct marketing purposes.
+- May object to the processing of your personal information for direct marketing purposes.

-- You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affecting you.
+Have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning or significantly affecting you.

-We do periodic assessments of our data processing and privacy practices to ensure that we comply with this policy, to update the policy when needed, and to verify that the policy is displayed properly and is accessible.
+We do periodic assessments of our data processing and privacy practices to ensure that we comply with this policy, to update the policy when needed, and to verify that the policy is accessible.

 If you have any concerns about the way we process your personal information, you may contact us at firstname.lastname@example.org.
 We will look into your inquiry and make good-faith efforts to resolve any issues.
 If you are unhappy with the response you receive, you can also refer the matter to the Information Commissioner’s Office (ICO).